cstobey/vclods/docs/etl.md

 _least | Update the field to the LEAST value between the destination and temp tables.
 NULL safe.

 ## Modifiers for #explode
-All Sub tables have an `id` column that linkes to the main temp tables id field (that the #explode directive is attached to).
-The temp table id is what the #explode directive is attached to.
-The 2 id fields are used for normal #sync operations by using the #join directive.
+All Sub tables have an `id` column that links to the main temp table's id field (that the #explode command is attached to -- should not be called id).
+The 2 id fields are used for normal #sync operations by using the #join command.
 Modifier | Columns | Description
 --|--|--
 _csv | id, the_value, index_number | break up comma separated lists... quoting not supported (this is a super simple implementation)